 Far more common than the mordida is the propina, or tip, a payment made entirely on your initiative.
 There’s no need to do this, but it’s remarkable how often a few pesos complete paperwork that would otherwise take weeks, open firmly locked doors or even find a seat on a previously full bus.
 All such transactions are quite open, and it’s up to you to literally put your money on the table.

 Should a crime be committed against you – in particular if you’re robbed – your relationship with the police will obviously be different, although even in this eventuality it’s worth considering whether the lengthy hassles you’ll go through make it worth reporting.
-Some insurance companies will insist on a police report if you’re to get any refund – in which case you may practically have to dictate it to the officer and can expect little action – but others will be understanding of the situation.
-Travellers’ cheque issuers, for example, may accept that your cheques have been stolen and the theft was not reported to the police, though they are within their rights to demand that you do report it.
+Some insurance companies will insist on a police report if you’re to get any refund – in which case you may practically have to dictate it to the officer and can expect little action.
+Other firms may be prepared to accept that you were robbed and the theft was not reported to the police, but they are quite within their rights to demand that you do report it, and you will need to check with them.
 The department you need in order to presentar una denuncia (report the theft officially) is the Procuradoría General de Justicia.

 The Mexican legal system is based on the Napoleonic code, which assumes your guilt until you can prove otherwise.
 Should you be jailed, your one phone call should be to your consulate – if nothing else, they’ll arrange an English-speaking lawyer.
 You can be held for up to 72 hours on suspicion before charges have to be brought.
 Mexican jails are grim, although lots of money and friends on the outside can ameliorate matters slightly.

-Other naturally occurring drugs – Mexico has more species of psychoactive plants than anywhere else in the world – still form an important part of many indigenous rituals.
-Hallucinogenic mushrooms can be found in many parts of the country, especially in the states of Oaxaca, Chiapas and México, while the peyote cactus from the northern deserts is used primarily by the Huichol, but also by other indigenous peoples.
-The authorities turn a blind eye to traditional use, but use by non-indigenous Mexicans and tourists is as strongly prohibited as that of any other illegal drug, and heavily penalized.
-Expect searches and hotel raids by police if staying in areas known for peyote.
+Other naturally occurring drugs – Mexico has more species of psychoactive plants than anywhere else in the world – still form an important part of many indigenous rituals, most notably the peyote cactus (used primarily by the Huichols in the northern deserts).
+Though the authorities turn a blind eye to indigenous use, use by non-indigenous Mexicans and tourists is as strongly prohibited as that of any other illegal drug, and heavily penalized.
+Expect searches and even occasionally hotel raids by police if staying in areas known for peyote.

 The drugs war